-Lesser distraction: When you have a minimalist workspace, say a standing desk, chances are you will tend to find things in the right place, at the right time.
+When you have a minimalist desk, say a standing desk, chances are you will tend to find things in the right place, at the right time.
 Standing desks can go a long way in helping you stay organized without putting in a lot of effort to put things here and there.

 Simply put, unnecessary things, which have made their way onto your desk and workspace, can cause a lot of distraction, as you spend endless hours looking for the things you need.
-With everything in its rightful place, you don’t need to worry about making space for yourself, before starting your day.
+When having a simple minimalist home office with everything in its rightful place, you don’t need to worry about making space for yourself, before starting your day.

 Considering the above benefits (which are just the tip of the iceberg), the main point is, how do you achieve this simple, fruitful goal?
-It’s rather simple; you just follow these easy to do steps and you would be ready to progress on a new path of minimizing and organizing your personal workspace.
+It’s rather simple; you just follow these easy to do steps and you would be ready to progress on a new path of minimizing and organizing your personal minimalist work desk.

-- Using the shredder to throw away non-relevant papers and files: When you are done with a task, you need to get rid of the non-relevant papers and files at the earliest.
+When you are done with a task, you need to get rid of the non-relevant papers and files at the earliest to turn your desk in to a desk of a true minimalist.
 The lesser you hoard, the better the chances of being organized in the long run.
 Files, papers, clips etc accumulate over a period, especially when you don’t do away with things which are of no value to you after a certain time.
+Think of what minimalist office accessories you need on a regular basis and get rid of all the rest, which is just occupying your desk’s space.
 Declutter and see the difference, as your life begins to take a turn suddenly.